-In short, to feel energized and be healthy, you need thyroid hormones.
+In short, to feel energized and be healthy, you need optimal thyroid levels.
 But there’s a catch: you have to have the right amounts of thyroid hormones.
 When your body doesn’t have the right levels of thyroid hormones, your health falters.

 Iodine – frequently found in seawater and seafood – is essential to human health.
 And if you’re not getting enough iodine in your diet, then you may be putting your health through the gauntlet of hypothyroidism.
 Hypothyroidism refers to an underactive thyroid – your thyroid gland doesn’t produce enough thyroid hormones.
-Iodine deficiency results in hypothyroidism, but this is not the only cause of low thyroid hormone levels.
+Iodine deficiency may result in hypothyroidism TSH levels (high TSH), but this is not the only possible cause of low thyroid hormone levels.
 For example, autoimmune disorders – as well as exposure to radiation therapy during cancer treatment – can also lead to hypothyroidism.

 Symptoms of low thyroid hormone levels range from the dramatic to the somewhat more subtle.
-You might gain weight rapidly, for example – or find yourself wearily running on fumes all day due to excessive fatigue.
+People with hypothyroidism might gain weight rapidly, for example – or find themselves wearily running on fumes all day due to excessive fatigue.
 Hair loss can also result – and you may be less resistant to cold temperatures.
 Your skin can also have a cool and dry feel to it.
 In women, irregular – or even completely absent – menses is another sign of low thyroid hormone levels.

 Perhaps you’ve been feeling lots of anxiety before an important job interview – and it just doesn’t seem to go away.
 Well, it could be more than just nerves, since high thyroid levels are known to heighten anxiety.